CelliesProjects/use_google_fonts_locally/README.md

-# How to host google fonts through ESPAsyncWebServer
+# How to host Google fonts through ESPAsyncWebServer

-In this example we are going to serve the google Roboto font hosted from your esp32.
+In this example we are going to serve the Google Roboto font from your esp32 instead of through the Google API.
+This means downloading the font files, renaming and adjusting them, converting to C-style header files and use them with ESPAsynWebServer.

 1. Locate the font on [https://fonts.google.com/](https://fonts.google.com/).